01 / threat model

 Password Manager (offline)

 Fully offline.
-Vault is an encrypted file you sync yourself.
-Syncthing handles this well.
+Vault is an encrypted file you sync yourself -- Syncthing handles this well.
 Nothing touches a server anywhere.
 FIDO2 hardware key unlock supported.
-Right choice when you don't want to trust any cloud infrastructure with your credentials.
+Right choice when you don't want any cloud exposure for credentials.

 offlineopen sourceFIDO2